Admiral Ackbar: Response to Ackbar's death

 Several fans expressed disappointment with Ackbar's sudden death in The Last Jedi, calling it abrupt and unceremonious.
 Fans particularly criticized that Ackbar was only featured in the background of the shot where he dies, with the camera focused primarily on Leia Organa, and that his death is mentioned only in passing by other characters later.
-Scott Chitwood of TheForce.net said: "He deserved a little more attention.
-I would have liked to see him killed in action in the final battle, but I guess that's asking a lot of a sickly old Admiral".
-Screen Rant writer Ben Sherlock wrote of Ackbar's death: "It was such a fleeting moment that many fans didn’t even realize it had happened.
+Screen Rant writer Ben Sherlock wrote of Ackbar's death: "It was such a fleeting moment that many fans didn't even realize it had happened.
 They looked down for one second to get a handful of popcorn, and when they looked back up, Ackbar was gone".
 Nate Jones of New York magazine's website Vulture, called the death scene "disrespectful" and "unfathomably rude", and that Ackbar "deserved better than to go out in a throwaway moment".

 Ackbar actors Tim Rose and Tom Kane also said they were disappointed with how the character's death was handled.
 Rose hoped Ackbar would have a more substantial role in The Last Jedi than he had in the latter film, and was unhappy the character again received little screen time and was abruptly killed.
-Rose said: "Each day I would come to work going, 'Is today the day when Ackbar gets something a bit more involving?’
+Rose said: "Each day I would come to work going, 'Is today the day when Ackbar gets something a bit more involving?'
 And I looked at my script and I went, 'Oh, Ackbar's going out of the window.
 Well, that's that then!'".
 Kane likewise thought the death scene was poorly handled, and believed Ackbar should have been given the larger role in The Last Jedi that went to Vice-Admiral Amilyn Holdo, a new character played by Laura Dern.
 The Last Jedi editor Bob Ducsay said he was also disappointed with how the scene was handled, saying it was "slightly incidental", though he said the scene was intentionally designed that way and he did not come to have second thoughts about it until after watching the completed film.
 Gary Whitta, who co-wrote the story for the film Rogue One and wrote several other Star Wars projects, said he was saddened by how quickly Ackbar died.
-Chris Terrio, who later co-wrote the story for The Rise of Skywalker, similarly stated that he "went to mourning a bit" when Ackbar was killed in The Last Jedi, given how much he had loved the character since his childhood.